Here’s what we know about infections in D.C. schools

 The school system has posted around 100 notices since schools reopened for in-person learning in February, bringing back about 20 percent of the school system’s population.
-Each posting means that at least one classroom — up to 12 people — has to switch to remote learning and quarantine for two weeks.
+Each posting could mean that at least one classroom — up to 12 people — has to switch to remote learning and quarantine for two weeks.

 The notices can be concerning, but city officials say they are more reflective of students bringing the virus into schools rather than the virus spreading in schools.
 School system officials say that when multiple people in the school test positive they are usually siblings in different classrooms at the school.

-They also said they are not aware of any instance in which a classroom was sent home to quarantine and then one of those students or a close contact of a student tested positive, suggesting that the infected student did not spread the virus in school.
+They also said they are not aware of any instance in which a classroom was sent home to quarantine and then one of those students or staff members or one of their close contacts tested positive, suggesting that the infected student did not spread the virus in school.

 Though that promising data point is hard to prove since it relies on families self-reporting any positive cases during quarantine, school system officials say they believe their efforts to stop the spread of the virus in schools are working.
 A charter school had one positive case after a cohort was quarantined, and private schools had five instances, according to data provided by the city.